robz/dune/doc/project-layout-specification.rst

       def"

 In most places where Dune expect a string, it will also accept an atom.
-As a result it possible to write most Dune configuration file using very few double quotes.
+As a result it is possible to write most Dune configuration file using very few double quotes.
 This is very convenient in practice.

 End of line strings